reprotecuk/policies/README.md

-# Opus Works - Policies
+# Reprotec UK Ltd - Policies

 ## Overview

-These pages contain the policies that Opus Works employees need to read and understand in order to comply with our obiligations as an employer to provide a safe, fair (and fun) environment to work in!
+These pages contain the policies that Reprotec UK Ltd employees need to read and understand in order to comply with our obiligations as an employer to provide a safe, fair (and fun) environment to work in!

-As we work with a number of clients on sensitive projects it is necessary to make sure that our company and project information is stored and retrieved securely, which is why we have implemented ISO27001.
+As we work with a number of clients on sensitive projects it is necessary to make sure that our company and project information is stored and retrieved securely, which is why we are working towards certification in ISO27001.
 We also need to make sure that the company operates effectively and effectively, our ISO9001.

 ## Why are we implementing ISO27001?